Bipolar Plates

 The chemical etching process allows bipolar plates to be manufactured in a range of metals, with a range of different flow patterns such as parallel, serpentine, or grid channels, using low-cost photo-tooling and in short turnaround times.

-Advanced Chemical Etching can manufacture photochemically etched fuel cell flow plates using aluminium, titanium or stainless steel.
+Advanced Chemical Etching can manufacture photochemically etched fuel cell flow plates using aluminiumtitanium or stainless steel.
 The process can be used to produce different prototype designs for the purpose of optimizing the flow pattern.
 The process can accommodate low, medium or large volume production.
 Metal plates up to 2 mm in thickness can be etched.
 The channel width to depth ratio is typically 2:1.
 Metal plates can be etched from both sides simultaneously.

 The Benefits Of Metal Etched Bipolar Plates Over Graphite

+While graphite is lighter than any metal and is not prone to corrosion, it is also brittle and porous and has significantly lower electrical and thermal conductivities compared to metals.
 Metals, on the other hand, are characterized by very high conductivities.
 Their corrosion resistance can be enhanced using conductive coatings.
-For example, titanium is a light metal with very good corrosion resistance which can be further improved by coating the metal with a titanium nitride protective finish.
-Aluminium, which is another attractive metal for fuel cell plates due in large part to its low density (40% lighter than titanium), can be coated with chromium nitride.
+For example, titanium is a light metal with very good corrosion resistance which can be further improved by coating the metal with